chankrrn/WRO-FE-YBR/mech/mech_README.md

  Wheel   Wheel
 ```

-This arrangement combines the motor's internal reduction with an additional external reduction before the wheels.
+This architecture combines the motor's internal 19:1 reduction with an additional 16:28 external gear reduction before power reaches the two rear wheels.

 ---

-# 5.2 Motor Selection
+## 5.2 Motor Selection

-## CHP-20GP-180 DC 12 V Geared Motor
+### CHP-20GP-180 DC 12 V Geared Motor

 <img src="../other/DrivingMotor1.png" width="400">
 <img src="../other/DrivingMotor2.jpg" width="500">

 We selected the **CHP-20GP-180 DC geared motor** with a **19:1 internal gearbox** and dual-phase quadrature encoder.

-The main reasons for selecting this motor were:

-- increased torque compared with higher-speed variants,
-- integrated encoder feedback,
-- suitable physical size,
-- reliable operation during prototype testing,
-- and better suitability for precise autonomous movement.

-Our project places greater value on controlled low-speed movement than on the highest possible no-load motor speed.
+The motor was chosen because its higher reduction provides more torque than faster variants while still maintaining a useful output speed.
+The integrated encoder also provides motor-rotation feedback, which is valuable for controlled finite movements.

+Its physical size was suitable for our compact chassis and the motor remained usable throughout prototype testing.
+These characteristics made it better suited to the precision-focused behavior required by our autonomous vehicle than simply selecting the highest-speed available option.

 ---

-## 5.2.1 Why We Prioritized the 19:1 Configuration
+### 5.2.1 Why We Prioritized the 19:1 Configuration

-A faster motor configuration can increase maximum vehicle speed.

-However, increased maximum speed is less useful if the robot becomes more difficult to:
+A faster motor configuration can increase maximum vehicle speed, but that benefit becomes less useful if the robot becomes harder to accelerate smoothly, control through corners, position accurately or park.

-- accelerate smoothly,
-- control through corners,
-- position accurately,
-- or park.

-We therefore selected the higher-reduction configuration because the mechanical characteristics better matched the requirements of the WRO tasks.
+The 19:1 configuration therefore reflects the same design philosophy used for the external transmission.
+We prefer a drivetrain that gives the autonomous software enough mechanical control authority rather than maximizing theoretical speed alone.

 ---

-## 5.2.2 Motor Encoder
+### 5.2.2 Motor Encoder

-The integrated dual-phase encoder provides feedback about motor rotation.
+The integrated dual-phase encoder measures motor rotation instead of requiring the control system to rely only on the commanded motor power.

-This is especially valuable for movements that require a defined amount of travel instead of relying only on open-loop motor power.
+This is especially useful when the robot needs a defined amount of drivetrain movement.
+Battery state, friction and loading can change the relationship between a PWM command and the real physical rotation, while an encoder directly observes rotational motion.

 <table align="center">
   <tr>